- Academic Support

 IX.
 Conflicting Disabilities/Medical Conditions

-A student with a disability/medical condition that is affected by animals should contact Disability Services if he or she has a health or safety related concern about exposure to a service animal.
+A student with a disability/medical condition that is affected by animals should contact Accessible Education Services (formerly Disability Services) if he or she has a health or safety related concern about exposure to a service animal.
 For faculty and staff, the individual should contact the Office of Human Resources.
 The person asserting the conflicting disability/medical condition must provide appropriate medical documentation that identifies the condition(s) and the need for an accommodation.
 Appropriate action under federal and state law will be taken to consider the needs of all persons involved and to resolve the conflict as efficiently and effectively as possible.